Hot Air Balloon Retrospective

 When you’re feeling creative

-The Hot Air Balloon template is a playful, visual way to structure a retrospective.
+The template offers a playful, visual way to structure a retrospective.
 It’s perfect for when your team wants to embrace some lighthearted optimism as you look forward together.

 When you want to take a birds-eye view on work

-Hot Air Balloon retrospective meetings can be especially fun around the winter holidays, or first thing in the New Year, when we naturally reflect on past achievements and future plans.
+This retrospective can be especially fun around the winter holidays, or first thing in the New Year, when we naturally reflect on past achievements and future plans.
 It lets you take a different perspective on your work with a birds-eye view.

 How to run a Hot Air Balloon retrospective in Parabol